code-a1/EasyBan/README.md

 ## Usage example

-Here a simple example that show how EasyBan work:
+Here a simple example that show how EasyBan works:

 ```php